Should You Paint Your Ceiling a Color? See When to Say Yes

 Should Ceiling Paint Be Flat?

-Most ceilings are painted flat white because the flat finish hides imperfections.
+Most ceilings are painted flat white paint because the flat finish hides imperfections.
 If you decide to paint the ceiling the same color as the walls, consider painting it with flat paint instead of eggshell unless the ceiling is wood.

 If you’re lucky enough to have wood planks on your ceiling, don’t use flat paint.